 I head to the island each week to host the news for the Palm Beach Civic Association, but again, I’m working.
 So, I wanted to hang out and have some fun around the island.

 Not too long ago my husband and I took some time on a Friday to join Leslie with Island Living Tours in Palm Beach.
+Private tours are the best because it’s just you and tour guides.
+It’s the best way to see the amazing palm beach island views.

 Why a Palm Beach Tour?